craftcms/docs/docs/2.x/config-settings.md

 All config settings should be placed within the `array()` in your `craft/config/general.php` file.

-For example, if you want to enable Dev Mode and set Craft to use uncompressed Javascript files, your array would look like this:
+For example, if you want to enable Dev Mode and set Craft to use uncompressed JavaScript files, your array would look like this:

 ```php
 return array(